bayeslabs/bayeslabs.github.io/_posts/2019-07-04-Generating-molecules-using-Junction-Tree-VAE-using-PyTorch.md

 We first find simple cycles of given graph G, and its edges not belonging to any cycles.

-Two simple rings are merged together if they have more than two overlapping atoms.
+Two simple rings are merged if they have more than two overlapping atoms.
 Each of those cycles or edges is considered as a cluster(clique).

-Here cliques are nothing but the clusters.We will check the length of the clique and if it is more than 2 then we will check for the set of intersection atoms in the neighbourhood list of the cluster and if intersection atom list is more than 2 we will merge them.
+Here cliques are nothing but the clusters.
+We will check the length of the clique and if it is more than 2, then we will check for the set of intersection atoms in the neighborhood list of the cluster.
+If the intersection atom list is more than 2 we will merge them.

 ```python
     for i in range(len(cliques)):